 Banks have reacted to this law, increasing the initial contribution of the borrower in a normal mortgage agreement from 15 per cent up to 25–35 per cent, depending on the bank.

-iii The 'First Home' governmental programme and limitation of indebtedness
+ii 'New Home' programme and limitation of indebtedness

-The real estate transactions with natural persons were limited from 1 January 2019,26 as the National Bank of Romania established the indebtedness level for loans from banks and non-banking financial institutions to 40 per cent (except for first-home buyers, for which the ratio may be of 45 per cent) for the first time since 2007.
+The real estate transactions with natural persons were limited from 1 January 2019,32 as the National Bank of Romania established the indebtedness level for loans from banks and non-banking financial institutions to 40 per cent (except for first-home buyers, for which the ratio may be of 45 per cent) for the first time since 2007.
 These limitations will not apply to (1) refinancing of credits contracted before 2019 and (2) new consumption and real estate investment loans that are granted in each quarter up to a maximum 15 per cent of the volume of consumption or real estate investment loans granted by the borrower in the previous quarter.
-According to the statistics presented by the National Bank of Romania, at the end of September 2018, first house loans represented 46.6 per cent of the total mortgage loans.

 The real estate market continues to be subject to legal changes that might have significant consequences.

 The Fiscal Code applicable since 1 January 2016 reduced the standard VAT rate from 24 per cent to 20 per cent for 2016 and, respectively, to 19 per cent for 2017.
-A previously announced reduction of VAT rate to 18 per cent from 2018 is no longer being applied.
 Substantial amendments of the fiscal regulations were approved in 2018 (not less than 14 government decisions and laws being enacted), mainly for (1) reducing the personal income tax from 16 to 10 per cent; (2) increasing the threshold for the companies' microenterprises regime from €500,000 to €1 million; and (3) new thin capitalisation mechanism rules.

-A significant fiscal measure applicable from 2018 was the VAT split payment, which implies the operation of a separate bank account for VAT payment, in all transactions subject to VAT; however, the mechanism was repealed as of 1 February 2020.
+A significant fiscal measure that was applicable from 2018 was the VAT split payment, which implies the operation of a separate bank account for VAT payment, in all transactions subject to VAT; however, the mechanism was repealed as of 1 February 2020.

 A new package of laws on public procurement was adopted in 2016, initiating changes aimed to simplify the process and to create better communication between the public and private sector and more transparency.